licarpen/crud/README.md

 # CRUD

 An exercise in building the backend for a basic CRUD application.
+Climbing routes can be added, deleted, and updated.
 Testing completed using jest.

 ## Model